hardwario/bc-website/content/doc/interfaces/sub-ghz-radio.md

 ```

 Right now it is not possible to use `bcf` tool because all the firmwares are pre-compiled with 868 MHz band.
-Make sure you also compile **USB Dongle** firmware with this parameter.
+Make sure you also compile **Radio Dongle** firmware with this parameter.

 ## Packet Structure